Knot surgery formulae for instanton Floer homology II: applications: Introduction

 \quad

 {\bf Section} \ref{sec: Almost L-space knots}.
 Finally, we study almost L-space knots in $S^3$.
-A knot $K\subset S^3$ is called an {\bf almost (instanton) L-space knot} if it is not an instanton L-space knot and there exists $n\in\mathbb{N}_+$ so that
+A knot $K\subset S^3$ is called an {\bf almost (instanton) L-space knot} if it is not an instanton L-space knot and there exists $n\in\mathbb{N}_+$ such that

 Note that $n+2$ is the second minimal value of the dimension since the Euler characteristic is $n$ \cite[Corollary 1.4]{scaduto2015instanton}.
-See \cite{baldwin22knot52} for the results in Heegaard Floer theroy.
+See \cite{baldwin22knot52} for the results in Heegaard Floer theory.

 Similar to the previous work on instanton L-space knots \cite{LY2021large}, we can impose strong restrictions on almost L-space knots.
 Moreover, we can classify all genus-one almost L-space knots.